 To learn about student, faculty, and community member perspective on service-learning, visit our Project Examples page.

 Programs and Services

 The Center for Service-Learning offers services that facilitate meaningful partnerships and that meet the common goals of the WWU, local, regional and international communities.
-Service-learning pedagogy can be applied to any discipline and our faculty and student participants represent all seven colleges of the university.
+Service-learning pedagogy can be applied to any discipline and our faculty and student participants represent all eight colleges of the university.
 Our programs and services include:

 - Service-learning classroom support

-- Faculty Fellows professional development programs
+- Community Engagement Fellows professional development programs

 - International service-learning programs